Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 |

-We hike up the hill on an ATV trail to Holy Rock, a gigantic boulder
+Hiking up the hill on an ATV trail is Holy Rock, a gigantic boulder

-steep but we soon arrive at an intersection with an old road.
-We turn right on the road which is pretty
+steep but we soon arrive at an intersection.
+We turn right on an old road which is pretty

-trail, at one spot where the road has been washed out an ATV couldn’t get
+trail, at one spot where the road has washed out an ATV couldn’t get

 through.